 - Amount to be paid

 If you're a business owner, you can start using QR-bills by replacing your payment slips with QR-bills.
-When a customer makes a payment, they will scan the QR code on the bill, and the payment is then processed automatically.
+When a customer makes a payment, they will scan the QR code on the bill, which is processed automatically.

 You can also use QR-bills to make payments online.
 You will get the option to pay with a QR-bill.
 Simply select this option and follow the instructions on the screen.